-Prerequisite: FRNCH-102 or three years of high school French or equivalent.
+Prerequisite: FRNCH-102 or three years of high school French with a grade of C or better or equivalent.

-Comprehensive review of French grammar with special emphasis on practical and idiomatic usage.
-Reading short stories in French by well-known French authors.
+Comprehensive review of French grammar with special emphasis upon practical and idiomatic usage.
+Reading short stories in French by well- known French authors.
 Discussions and written and oral reports in French based upon reading selections.
 Corresponds to the fourth year of high school French.